 Peruvian law requires forest companies to provide personal safety equipment to employees working in the forest.
 Employees with a permanent contract should receive minimum wage and have a health insurance.

 Forest concession in Peru have been planned in the past at reasonable distances from indigenous or rural communities.
 During the last decade more and more indigenous communities have gained land titles for their ancestral lands.
-In some cases this has led to overlap with production forest issued as forest concession, leading to legal cases.
-Only FSC certified forest companies develop a protocol on management of possible future conflicts with (neighboring) communities.
+In some casees this has led to an overlap in land titles with production foreset issued as timber concessions, which subsequentially leads to legal cases.
+Only FSC certified forest companies develop a protocol on management of possible future conflicts with indigenous and/or neighbouring communities.

-Each time a concessionaire removes timber from his concession, it must be accompanied by a document known as the Forest Transport Permit (Guía de Transporte Forestal - GTF) accompanies by a log list (Lista de trozas) specifying number, species and volume of the logs, place of origin and destination.
-(See section on Key Documents)
+Each time a concessionaire removes timber from his concession, it must be accompanied by a document known as the Forest Transport Permit (Guía de Transporte Forestal - GTF) accompanied by a Log List (Lista de trozas) specifying place of origin, owner, destination, transporter and finally number, species and volume of the logs, all in one single document.
+(See section on Key Documents).

 Through the information from the GTF, the ARFFS monitors the cumulative volumes of timber extracted from a concession in a document known as the Extraction Balance (Balance de Extracción).
 Any excess timber harvested or deviations in timber species will be noted and immediately fined.

-Sawing mills receiving the timber need to record their inputs and outputs in an Operations Registry (Libro de operaciones).
+Sawing mills receiving the timber need to record their inputs and outputs in an online Timber Processing Operations Registry (Libro de Operaciones de Transformación Primaria de Productos y Subproductos Forestales Maderables) as of august 2020.
 A batch of their outputs is transported again accompanied by a GTF indicating origin, destination and product volumes.
 This processing facility need to be legally established, which is demonstrated by an authorization of establishment as processing plant (Autorización para establecimiento de plantas de transformación).

 Facilities storing and commercializing processed timber afterwards need also to be legally registered, which can be demonstrated with an Autorización para funcionamiento de depósito y establecimiento commercial issued by ARFFS.